 Why I Built a Youtube Comment Scraper

 I am new to data mining.
 I wanted to know how people would spend their Thanksgiving Day in the strange year of 2020.
 The questions I was asking myself were, “Will people still gather?
 Or are they fearful of the pandemic and plan to stay home instead?”

 So.
 Curiosity intact, I took to YouTube to find out how people would react to videos that gave warnings of Thanksgiving celebrations under Covid-19.
-With the help of Octoparse, I built a Youtube Comment Scraper to crawl a total of 198 comments of 4 videos and did a bit of study on the issue.
+With the help of Octoparse, I built a YouTube Comment Scraper to crawl a total of 198 comments from 4 videos and did a bit of study on the issue.

-“As we categorized people’s reactions to the Covid-19 warnings about Thanksgiving celebratory meetings, 10.7% of people agreed on the severity of the pandemic and stated that they would take precautions, while 61.4% of the people making comments blamed overreaction or mocked the press for ‘building up this fraud’.”
+“As we categorized people’s reactions to the Covid-19 warnings about Thanksgiving celebratory meetings, 10.7% of people agreed on the severity of the pandemic and stated that they would take precautions, while 61.4% of the people making comments blamed overreactions or mocked the press for “building up this fraud’.”

 This is a great example of YouTube Channel Crawling; I could satisfy my curiosity about what people were saying, and attribute a percentage to those taking the precautions seriously, and those who were not, and I could understand why.